WebClub-NITK/DSC-NITK-Recruitments-2020/README.md

 Fill this [form](https://forms.gle/rmiPmqeVNBueTHyB9) on or before the deadline date.

 ### Contact
-In case of further queries contact post in the [Recruitment WhatsApp group](https://chat.whatsapp.com/Fy0VXnL0JfJFLytBiJfiuQ) or contact:
+In case of further queries post in the [Recruitment WhatsApp group](https://chat.whatsapp.com/Fy0VXnL0JfJFLytBiJfiuQ) or contact:
 * Adarsh Naidu (+91 8618773543)
 * Apoorva MK (+91 9902921511)
 * Saurabh Agarwala (+91 8415859101)